 Lord Beauchamp and Walmer Castle

-William Lygon, Lord Beauchamp, was a known homosexual in the 1920s and 1930s, leading to a dramatic fall from grace.
+Public exposure of Lord Beauchamp's sexuality led to a dramatic fall from grace in the 1930s.
 Read more about the man whose misfortunes inspired Evelyn Waugh’s Brideshead Revisited.

 The Partners: Seely and Paget